> The computer your firstline workers never had

 Discovering exactly how mixed reality is best utilized is a great task – the possibilities are endless.
 Remote assist is one of the latest additions to the growing app-pool for the Hololens and it’s best described as a highly advanced form of Skype.

 Remote assist allows the Hololens user to get in touch with experts to help fix issues using live virtual communication.
 The expert will be able to see live video from the Hololens, and then draw and add graphics on top of this view for the Hololens wearer to see in real time.
 Problem solving has never been this fast and easy.
 This is a great stepping stone for companies wanting to get into the Hololens and mixed reality technology.
 Below you will find a short video about remote assist on the Hololens.

 Analysts such as Gartner predicts that head mounted mixed reality glasses will over time replace most of the physical screens that we use today including computer screens, smartphones, tablets etc.

 Augmented reality is already available on smartphones and tables.
 Mixed reality is in its infancy with Microsoft as the market leader and Magic Leap pushing to be the next big contender in the market.

 Send us an email or call +45 3323 2203

-Virsabi is an Extended Reality studio.
-A technology house of developers and creatives, and one of the first XR dedicated companies, offering business consultancy, and technical development for the utilization of Virtual Reality, Augmented Reality and Mixed Reality.
+Virsabi is a company that explores the intersection of creativity and technologies and is one of the first Virtual – and Augmented Reality dedicated companies offering both business advisory work and technical development for the utilization of Virtual Production, Virtual Reality, Augmented Reality, Mixed Reality and other new visualization technologies.